sklintyg/auth-sample-app/README.md

 At this time, we recommend **not** pursuing this route since we havn't been able to test this properly in a cross-domain scenario.
 Using XHR + Bearer on the same domain works fine though, but that should be of limited use for systems integrating with Webcert.

 ### 6. Refresh token
 Once the access_token has expired, a new one can be obtained using the refresh_token.
+Details about refresh tokens are not in scope for this demo application.